 The higher the score, the better the city is for families.
 We also limited our results to cities with populations over 10,000 people.
 For Mississippi, that meant a total of 25 cities.

-Read on to see why Hernando is where all the families are headed, while Biloxi is probably a place made for singles.
+Read on to see why Brandon is where all the families are headed, while Mccomb is probably a place made for singles.

 Brandon is a city in Rankin County, Mississippi.
 The population was 21,705 at the 2010 census.
 It is the county seat of Rankin County.
 Brandon is part of the Jackson Metropolitan Statistical Area and located east of the state capital.